javos65/H7-CArray-Converter-for-USBDisk/README.md

 ### [C-Array converter for fonts - lvgl](https://lvgl.io/tools/font_conv_v5_3)

 Still some formats are hard to get like ARGB4444, ARGB1555 or the nibble-swopped A4 for fonts.
+This tool runs on the Portenta H7 in USB-drive mode. it reads your c-array from Code or your pgn files from disk, and creates a C-array file on the drive.

 ![logo](/images/Laser.png?raw=true)